 For more information on cognitive dissonance and how to leave an unhealthy relationship, click here.
 It’s also a good idea to consult a counselor or therapist to help you out.
 Don’t be afraid to ask for help!

-To read more about improving your relationship habits, read our article Check Out These 8 Books If You're In A Relationship!
+To read more about improving your relationship habits, read our article You Need To Read These 8 Relationship Books If For Couples!